JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 <!-- this tip should be moved lower and possibly reworded after the 2.0.0 release -->
 > The Jetpack Compose compiler [is merged into the Kotlin repository]() (TODO link to Google) as of Kotlin version 2.0.0-RC2.
-> This helps with smoother releases of the Compose compiler, as it will ship simultaneously with Kotlin and
+> This helps smooth the migration of your projects to Kotlin 2.0, as the Compose compiler will ship simultaneously with Kotlin and
 > will always be compatible with Kotlin of the same version.
 >
 {type="tip"}

+The new Compose compiler is supplemented by a new Gradle plugin, which simplifies setup and offers easier access to compiler options.

-To use the Kotlin Compose compiler in your project, add it to the `plugins{}` block in your `build.gradle.kts` file:
+To use it in your project, add the plugin to the `plugins{}` block in your `build.gradle.kts` file:

 ```kotlin
 plugins {